matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 since its point only to demonstrate the basics of working with Zinc smart contracts.

-You will need two binaries from the Zinc framework:
-- `zargo`
-- `zandbox`

-Zandbox is the Zinc sandbox server, which is a middleware between the user and [zkSync](https://zksync.io/) platform.
-The server accepts the smart contract source code and method call requests.

 Zargo is the Zinc package manager, which bundles smart contract projects and simplifies usage of contract methods, using input data JSON templates located in the project data directory.